-1. Serves as a filter for local issues and engages in limited public relations involving H&I within the area.

-2. Maintains effective communication and relations with other Ninth Tradition committees in the area.

-3. Designates responsibility in order that all meetings at facilities in the area are covered.

-4. Ensures that all local officer positions are adequately filled.

-5. Conducts regularly scheduled area meetings, conducts or delegates to be conducted workshops and/or orientations.

-6. Provides local H&I Group Representatives with timely information for their groups; in conjunction with Regional Chairs, communicates information and issues occurring at General Committee level.

-7. Provides Facility Schedule Forms (H&I Form #1, or reasonable substitute) to the Facility Coordinators in the area.

-8. Reviews all the Facility Schedule Forms at scheduled area meetings.

-9. At least once a year, submits a Form 2 report listing all meetings in the area to the General Chair.

-10. Monitors and reviews Area Literature usage for compliance with committee Literature Policy (see Section Two).

-11. Maintains adequate supply of Pink Cans for all meetings in Area; places orders through NorCal Pink Can Coordinator.
+- 1. Serves as a filter for local issues and engages in limited public relations involving H&I within the area. - 2.
+Maintains effective communication and relations with other Ninth Tradition committees in the area. - 3.
+Designates responsibility in order that all meetings at facilities in the area are covered. - 4.
+Ensures that all local officer positions are adequately filled. - 5.
+Conducts regularly scheduled area meetings, conducts or delegates to be conducted workshops and/or orientations for all new volunteers. - 6.
+Provides local H&I Group Representatives with timely information for their groups; in conjunction with Regional Chairs, communicates information and issues occurring at NorCal Committee level. - 7.
+Provides Facility Schedule Forms (H&I Form #1, or reasonable substitute) to the Facility Coordinators in the area. - 8.
+Reviews all the Facility Schedule Forms at scheduled area meetings. - 9.
+At least once a year, submits a Form 2 report listing all meetings in the area to the NorCal Chair. - 10.
+Places all Literature orders for Area with Norcal Literature Chair.
+Monitors and reviews Area Literature usage, reviews inventory levels and orders for compliance with committee Literature Policy (see Section Two). - 11.
+Maintains adequate supply of Pink Cans for all meetings in Area; places orders through NorCal Pink Can Coordinator. - 12.
+Attends & participates in NorCal business meetings.
+See also Section Two, Committee Definition.